himansig7/todo-agent-skillworld/README.md

 - Interact with the agent in natural language.
 - To see the new project features, try requests like:
-  - "Create a project called 'Home Reno' with these tasks: Paint the kitchen, Fix the fence, and Replace the mailbox."
+  - "I need to plan a vacation."
-  - "Show me my 'Home Reno' project tasks."
+  - "Add 'buy a new laptop' to my list."
+(The agent might ask if you want help researching models).
-  - "Add a task to the 'Home Reno' project: 'Buy paint'."
+  - "Show me my 'House Chores' project tasks."
 - Type `exit` or `quit` to end the session.
 - Traces are sent to OpenAI, Weave (W&B), and Phoenix Cloud (Arize web UI).